ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-2.md

 2. Under `Build History`, select the blinking blue circle (red if previous failure) > Observe the `mvn package` executing in `Console Output`

 ## Conclusion
 During this series we set up a seed job that was used to create a `multibranchPipelineJob` and `pipelineJob` for each service we onboarded through our `seedJob`.
-Additionally, we set up our Shared Library to use a `jenkinsJob.groovy` file to determine which job was running and execute different stages depending on that job.
+In order to be able to share configuration accross jobs, we set up `pipeline-config.groovy`(as of right now only the MultibranchPipelineJob is taking advantage).
+Additionally, we set up our Shared Library to use `jenkinsJob.groovy` to handle the logic that determines which stages are executed depending on that running job.

-I hope you found this to be of some use when setting up your own Shared Library and seed jobs to help speed up some of the repeated tasks you encounter during the process of onboarding new services.
+My personal goal for this post is to assist you in setting up your own Shared Library and seed jobs to help speed up some of the repeated tasks you encounter during the process of onboarding new services.

 ## Repo Links
 * [`jenkins-shared-library`](https://github.com/kcrane3576/jenkins-shared-library)